kalipatu/Turret_Extension/README.md

 Dapp also support the upgrade of the packages.
 However, turrets in game didn't react adequately on the extension upgrades.
 As way around a new package with new logic can be published and turret reauthorized for new package.

-Code is based on builder-scaffold, written by not-proffesional as hobby.
-Apologize for code which might be not accoring to state of the art programming techniques and structures.
+Code is based on builder-scaffold, written by not-proffesional as a hobby.
+Apologize for code, which might be not accoring to state of the art programming techniques and structures.